 Most scholars believe that the Saint Valentine of the holiday was a priest who attracted the disfavor of Roman emperor Claudius II in 270.
 Supposedly Claudius had prohibited marriage for young men.
 He claimed that bachelors made for better soldiers.
 But Valentine continued to perform marriage ceremonies in secret.
 And he was eventually apprehended by the Romans and put to death.

 Another legend has it that Valentine, who was imprisoned by Claudius, fell in love with a daughter of his jailer.
 Before he was executed, he supposedly sent her a letter signed “from your Valentine.”

 Chaucer and Shakespeare both romanticized Valentine’s Day in their work.
 And it gained popularity throughout Britain.
 Valentine’s Day eventually it made its way to the U.S. And Hallmark Cards started mass producing Valentine cards in 1913, which was the start of massive commercialization of Valentine’s Day in the U.S.

 Valentine’s Day is big business in the U.S. The National Retail Federation estimated that U.S. consumers would spend a total of $18.2 billion USD on Valentine’s Day in 2017.
 Día de Amor y Amistad is also a big business in Colombia.
-Last year, sales on this day reportedly hit 38 billion pesos ($13.1 million) in Colombia just for credit and debit card sales, up 15% from the prior year.
+In 2016, sales on this day reportedly hit 38 billion pesos ($13.1 million) in Colombia just for credit and debit card sales, up 15% from the prior year.